DiOnysus06/STAR-COLLECTION-GAME/README.md

 ## Overview

 Welcome to the Star Game Collection!
-This project is a suite of beginner-friendly games, all themed around stars and space.
+This project is a suite of beginner-friendly games, all themed around an area.
 Each game in the collection is designed with a user-friendly interface, making it accessible for players of all ages.
 The project is coded in C# and leverages simple yet effective design principles to create an engaging experience.

 ## Games Included